squattingdog/c52-node-service/readme.md

 # Node REST Service
-Uses mongoDB to provide data for C52 apps.
+A nodejs server that syncs data from SFDC to a mongoDB in order to expose data for C52 apps through a set of REST routes.

-## Setup
+## Setup Local Machine
 ### Install node js
 * Download from: https://nodejs.org/en/download/
 * Run the setup and follow the steps in the wizard.